mokagio/mokacoding/metallo/src/posts/2020-10-07-you-dont-need-it-yet.md

 When you quit your day job to start your own business, your income depends on how many customers you can get.
 The ability to ship something valuable (that people will pay for) fast (before your savings run out) is the difference between staying in the game and having to leave before you can make your play.

-Ben Orenstein, co-founder and CEO of [Tuple](https://tuple.app/), a pair programming app, has been sharing his bootstrapping journey since inception in [The Art Of Proudct](https://artofproductpodcast.com/) podcast.
+[Ben Orenstein](https://twitter.com/r00k), co-founder and CEO of [Tuple](https://tuple.app/), a pair programming app, has been sharing his bootstrapping journey since inception in [The Art Of Proudct](https://artofproductpodcast.com/) podcast.
-Like Itamar's `fip`, Tuple launched on only one platform.
+Like Itamar's `fip`, Tuple launched on only one platform: macOS.
-At the time of writing, it still doesn't offer Linux or Windows clients, only macOS.
+At the time of writing, it still doesn't offer Linux or Windows clients.
 This is clearly a limitation to the possible userbase for the app, but the company provides a smooth and reliable remote pair programming experience to enough developers on macOS to be profitable and growing.

 Several times in the show's history, Ben has bounced the idea of building clients for other platforms.